Nusiq/sqlite_bedrock_packs/docs/index.rst

 .. code-block:: Python

   from typing import cast
-   from sqlite_bedrock_packs import Database, EasyQuery from sqlite_bedrock_packs.wrappers import ClientEntity, Geometry
+  from sqlite_bedrock_packs import (
+    Database, build_easy_query, ClientEntity, Geometry, Left )

   # Create a new database
   db = Database.create()

   # Load a resourcepack, to make it faster only include objects that we need
   db.load_rp("packs/RP", include=["client_entities", "geometries"])

   # Create query for listing all entities that have a with a geometry
-   query = EasyQuery.build(db, "ClientEntity", "Geometry")
+  query = build_easy_query(db, ClientEntity, Left(Geometry))
-   # Above object automatically finds the connections between the tables, based on
+  # Generated query automatically finds the connections between the tables,
-   # a graph of the databse.
-In this case it is very simple, because listed tables
+  # based on a graph of the databse.
+In this case it is very simple, because
-   # are connected almost directly but things like for example finding all
+  # listed tables are connected almost directly but things like for example
-   # RP animatoins connected to an BP entity are also possible.
+  # finding all RP animatoins connected to an BP entity are also possible.

-   # Print the SQL query that was used
+  # The Left() function marks the Geometry for a LEFT JOIN in the query.

   print(query.sql_code)
   # SELECT DISTINCT
   #         ClientEntity_pk AS ClientEntity,
   #         Geometry_pk AS Geometry
   # FROM ClientEntity
   # JOIN ClientEntityGeometryField
   #         ON ClientEntity.ClientEntity_pk = ClientEntityGeometryField.ClientEntity_fk
-   # JOIN Geometry
+  # LEFT JOIN Geometry
   #         ON ClientEntityGeometryField.identifier = Geometry.identifier

   # Run SQL query and print the results.
 The wrappers returned by the query
   # take care of converting the primary keys to actual objects.
 Note that
   # the query returns only the primary keys of the objects listed in the
   # build() method even if there are other tables which were used to join
   # the data and find meaningful connections.
-   for ce, geo in query.yield_wrappers():
+  for ce, geo in yield_from_easy_query(db, ClientEntity, Geometry):
-      # You can cast 'ce' and 'geo' to the actual objects here for hints in IDE
-      # but you don't have to.
-      ce = cast(ClientEntity, ce)
-      geo = cast(Geometry, geo)
      print(ce.identifier, geo.identifier)